Dontrelle Willis

-Dontrelle Wayne Willis (born January 12, 1982), nicknamed "The D-Train", is an American former left-handed professional baseball pitcher.
-He played in Major League Baseball for the Florida Marlins, Detroit Tigers, Arizona Diamondbacks and Cincinnati Reds.
+Dontrelle Wayne Willis (born January 12, 1982), nicknamed "the D-Train", is an American former professional baseball pitcher.
+A left-hander, he played in Major League Baseball for the Florida Marlins, Detroit Tigers, Arizona Diamondbacks, and Cincinnati Reds.
 Willis was notable for his success during his first few years in the major leagues and for his unconventional pitching style, which included a high leg kick and exaggerated twisting away from the batter.
-He was named the 2003 National League Rookie of the Year.
+He was named the 2003 National League Rookie of the Year and won the World Series in the same year.

 Willis joined the television broadcast team of the Los Angeles Dodgers in May 2022.
-He is also a regular studio and game analyst for Fox Sports 1.
+He is also a regular studio and game analyst for Fox Sports and AppleTV+.

 Early life

-Willis was raised by his mother, Joyce, a welder, in Alameda, California.
+Willis was raised by his mother, Joyce, a retired member of Ironworkers Local 378, in Alameda, California.
 She played in elite-level softball leagues when Willis was a child.
 Willis never knew his father, Clinton Ostah, who was a minor league player in the 1970s.
 Growing up, Willis rooted for the Oakland Athletics as a child.
 Willis' favorite player was former Oakland Athletics' pitcher Dave Stewart.